NunoSempere/nunosempere.github.io/rat/Discontinuous-Progress.md

 ## Credit

-The SS Great Eastern was brought to my attention in a Facebook group.
+The SS Great Eastern was brought to my attention in the "Bountied Rationality" Facebook group.